FAIRplus/the-fair-cookbook/content/recipes/help/recipe-template.md

 ## Conclusion

-Summerize Key Learnings of the recipe.
+Summarize Key Learnings of the recipe.

 Suggest further reading using the following:
 ### What to read next?